 We spent six years of our lives divided between Amsterdam and Dublin and were afforded the opportunity to travel around Europe extensively.
 Bell calls me a “hopeless maximizer” because I have a hard time overpaying for things and strive for the optimum experience for our money.
-This means we usually don’t travel around major holidays or during peak travel periods.
-There were some exceptions, but these usually revolved around visiting family and friends.
-So Paris for New Year’s?
-Never happened.
-But we did have the opportunity to celebrate two St. Patrick’s Day’s in Dublin and several Queen’s Day’s in Amsterdam simply because we lived there.
-We’ve had a lot of amazing experiences, but we’re what I like to call “value travelers,” so here’s some tips on maximizing travels in Europe.
-This advice is especially helpful for mid range travelers who occasionally like to splurge.
+This means we often don’t take international trips during major holidays or during peak travel periods.
+We’ve had many amazing experiences around the continent.
+So here’s some tips on maximizing travels in Europe.
+This advice is especially helpful for mid-range travelers who occasionally like to splurge!

 1) Consider Europe Travels Outside Summer